24-timmarsseglingarna/giona/ADMIN-GUIDE.md

 ### Handling existing regattas

-Any active regatta that were created before the PoD was imported, should probably be changed to use the new PoD.
+Any active regatta that was created before the PoD was imported, should probably be changed to use the new PoD.
 This needs to be done manually.